dfmcphee/boc-currency-converter-ios/README.md

 Getting Started
 ------------

-First change in to the project directory and run
+First, from the project directory and run

     pod install